oskario/nothanks/README.md

 	$ play
 ```

-After the Play! framework finishes initializing your project please type:
+After the Play! framework has finished initializing your project please type:

 ```
 	[nothanks] $ run